lxynju/Polygon/README.md

 # Steps
 blockMesh                     # Create a background block surfaceFeatureExtract         # Extract features snappyHexMesh                 # Snappy the geometry from background NOTE: It may takes 20 min to have it finished.
-Ignore the warning of displacement.Be patient!!! topoSet                       # Define the faceSet createPatch                   # Create boundary patches from setExprFields                 # Set Initial surface displacement
+Ignore the warning of displacement. topoSet                       # Define the faceSet createPatch                   # Create boundary patches from setExprFields                 # Set Initial surface displacement